November 1, 2012, edited

-Can you tell us a bit about your background and what lead you to become the type of painter you are today?
+Can you tell us a bit about your background and what lead you to become the type of painter you are?

-First, Larry, thanks very much for this interview.
+First, Larry, thanks very much for the interview.

-I was born in New York in 1959, a grandson of Spanish and Italian immigrants, and grew up in the nearby suburbs.
+I was born in New York in 1959, a grandson of Spanish and Italian immigrants, and grew up in the suburbs.
 My father was an energetic painter.
-He never really attempted to teach or influence me in any way, but quietly hoped that I would pick it up on my own.
-And the strategy worked beautifully because I took to painting soon enough and when I did it was completely my choice.
+He never taught or influenced me much but quietly hoped that I would pick it up on my own.
+And the strategy worked beautifully, because I took to painting soon enough, and when I did it was completely my choice.

-I like to describe my younger self as an introvert who craved attention.
+I think of my younger self as an introvert who craved attention.
 And painting was the perfect way to satisfy both personalities.
 It enabled me to connect with others without actually being there.

-The visual world always had a hypnotic effect on me and it still does.
-So it was only natural that an atmospheric kind of realism would eventually become my language of expression.
+The visual world always had a hypnotic effect, and still does.
+So it was only natural that an atmospheric style of realism would become my language of expression.
 My studies with the great portrait artist Ronald Sherr left me with an appreciation for the power of sustained observation.

 Please tell us about two or three painters who have been your biggest influences and why?

-I admire Edwin Dickenson very much, and Velasquez has been a lifelong hero, both for the same reason.
+I admire Edwin Dickenson very much, and Velasquez is a big hero, both for the same reason.

 I find several of your paintings and drawings evocative of the sensibilities involved with Antonio López García’s work.
 Any thoughts you can share with us about his work and or influence?